department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/staff-facing/st-louis/pilot-feedback/session-notes/session-notes.md

 MSA 1: Every 3 minutes or so.<br>
 MSA 2: All day long every few minutes.

-**Are there any check-in statuses in VS GUI that you find more helpful than others?**
+**Are there any check-in statuses in VSE-GUI that you find more helpful than others?**

 MSA 1: n/a<br>
 MSA 2: No.